The multiple coherence scales of C IV at cosmic noon: Transverse correlation analysis

 \subsection{Two-point correlation function}

-In order to study how \civ\ clusters at different scales, we defined the two-point correlation function, $\xi(\Delta r, \Delta v)$, as the probability excess, with respect to a randomly distributed sample, of finding a pair of velocity components with redshift $z_A$ on lines-of-sight A and $z_B$ on B having a velocity difference $\Delta v = c |z_A - z_B|(1 + z_{AB})^{-1}$, where $z_{AB}$ is the average redshift, and a line-of-sight separation $\Delta r$.
-To compute $\xi(\Delta r, \Delta v)$, we followed similar implementations by \cite{Martin10} and \cite{Tejos14} of the generalized \cite{Landy93} estimator, in our notation:
+In order to study how \civ\ clusters at different scales, we defined the two-point correlation function, $\xi(\Delta r, \Delta v)$, as the probability excess with respect to a randomly distributed sample,of finding a pair of velocity components with redshift $z_A$ on lines-of-sight A and $z_B$ on B with a velocity difference $\Delta v = c |z_A - z_B|(1 + z_{AB})^{-1}$, where $z_{AB}$ is the average redshift, and a line-of-sight separation $\Delta r$.
+To compute $\xi(\Delta r, \Delta v)$, we followed implementations similar to those by \cite{Martin10} and \cite{Tejos14} of the generalized \cite{Landy93} estimator, in our notation:

-where $D_A D_B$ is the number of data-data pairs, $R_A R_B$ the number of random-random pairs, and $D_A R_B$ and $D_B R_A$ are the data-random pairs.
-These pairs are computed by creating every possible combination of velocity components between line-of-sight A and B. The data-random pairs are built by pairing the data catalog from one line-of-sight with a random catalog generated with the other.
-These quantities are normalized by their respective normalization factors:
+where $D_A D_B$ is the number of data-data pairs, $R_A R_B$ is the number of random-random pairs, and $D_A R_B$ and $D_B R_A$ are the data-random pairs.
+These pairs were computed by creating every possible combination of velocity components between lines-of-sight A and B. The data-random pairs were built by pairing the data catalog from one line of sight with a random catalog generated with the other.
+These quantities were normalized by their respective normalization factors,

-here, $N_A$ and $N_B$ are the total number of absorption lines found on lines-of-sight A and B respectively, and $\alpha$ is a positive integer used to build the random catalogs, which we describe below.
-To create these pairs of velocity components, we only considered column densities above $90\%$ completeness in line-of-sight B, with this same limit being applied on line-of-sight A. In total, this corresponds to 300 components in A, and 249 components in B ($\approx88\%$ of the total sample).
+where $N_A$ and $N_B$ are the total number of absorption lines found on lines-of-sight A and B, respectively, and $\alpha$ is a positive integer used to build the random catalogs, which we describe below.
+To create these pairs of velocity components, we only considered column densities above $90\%$ completeness in line-of-sight B, and this same limit was applied on line-of-sight A. In total, this corresponds to 300 components in A and 249 components in B ($\approx88\%$ of the total sample).